harold-js/harold-website/src/docs/guides.md

   - docs
 ---

 Harold is a static site and blog generator based on Handlebars and Markdown.
-Let's see how it is built.
-Be sure to check [Getting started](/docs/getting-started.html) section first.
+This guide explains how a Harold project is built.
+Be sure to check the [Getting started](/docs/getting-started.html) section first.

 ## Workflow

 With Harold, the workflow looks like this:

-  1. You work in the `src` directory, and Harold transforms everything into standard .css and .html files in the `build` directory.
+  1. You work in the `src` directory, and Harold transforms everything into standard `.css` and `.html` files in the `build` directory.
-  2. You can prepare `partials`, `pages`, `posts/docs` and `assets` files.
+  2. You prepare `partials`, `pages`, `posts` or `docs`, and `assets` files.
-  3. You work with Handlebars and Markdown.
-So a little bit of knowledge of these two is required.
+  3. You work with Handlebars and Markdown, so a little knowledge of both is helpful.
-  4. You work with a development server that runs at `localhost:3000`.
+  4. You use a development server that runs at `localhost:3000`.
-  5. You will get all changes reflected in the browser after refreshing it.
+  5. You refresh the browser to see your changes.

 ## Project Types